 MOC with the Audit report

-Memorandum of Changes more often referred to as MOC is an important document enclosed with the Bank Audit Report.
-Whenever the Auditor observes significant issues affecting the Financial Statements of the Bank viz. items of profit and loss or balance sheet require passing of a memorandum of changes.
+A Memorandum of Change more often referred to as MOC is an important document enclosed with the Bank Audit Report.
+Whenever the Auditor observes significant issues affecting the Financial Statements of the Bank viz. items of profit and loss or balance sheet requires passing of a memorandum of changes.

 Appointment of Statutory Auditors in PSBs: